-In order to ensure compliance with scheme rules and reduce the risk of incorrect payments being made, the Fund operates a pensions administration system maintained by a specialist software vendor.
+In order to ensure compliance with scheme rules and reduce the risk of incorrect payments being made, the Fund operates a pensions' administration system maintained by a specialist software vendor.
 The system is used by all other Scottish local authorities and so is subject to peer testing.
 Operational use of the new administration system began in March 2015 and was overseen by a project team comprising software providers Heywood and senior officers from the Pensions Section.
 Assurance regarding the data migration was provided to Internal Audit through a membership reconciliation exercise.

 To support its overall framework of control, the Council has a Code of Conduct for Members and Officers, and all Members are expected to apply the Standards Commission Scotland's Councillors' Code of Conduct.
-Contract Standing Orders and Financial Regulations regulate financial and transactional activity, and the latter will be subject to a review and refresh during 2015/16 to take account of evolving systems and emerging risks.
+Contract Standing Orders and Financial Regulations regulate financial and transactional activity, with the latter being updated in October, 2015 to take account of evolving systems and emerging risks.